Global-Health-Engineering/ethord/README.md

 <td style="text-align:left;">

-The name of the department associated with the applicant.
+The name of the department within the applicant’s institution.
 </td>

 </tr>